-On June 23, 1972, information from records at the American Express Company, Miami, Florida, was obtained regarding the activities on the accounts of Bernard L. and Clara E. Barker.
+On June 23, 1972, information from records at the American Express Company, Miami, Plorida, was obtained regarding the activities on the accounts of Bernard L. and Clara S. Barker.
 This information indicated that on January 6, 1972, Bernard L. Barker purchased a National Airlines ticket for travel from Miami to Washington, D. C., and return.
-On February 4, 1972, a National Airlines ticket from Miami to Washington, D. C., and return, was purchased by Clara E. Barker.
-Investigation Regarding Barker's Efforts to Obtain Plans to Miami Beach, Convention Hall:

-On June 26, 1972, Mr. Robert Swartburg advised that he was the head of the architectural firm that drew the plans for the erection of the Miami Beach Convention Hall.
-Mr. Swartburg stated that approximately 6 to 7 months before the interview an individual who identified himself as Bernard Barker came to his office and stated that he, Barker, had a client who wished to build a convention hall in Venezuela. to obtain from Swartburg the entire set of plans for the convention hall in Miami Beach, including the structural and engineering plans.
+On February 4, 1972, a National Airlines ticket from Miami to Washington, D. C., and return, was purchased by Clara S. Barker.
+Investigation Regarding Barker's Efforts to Obtain Plans to Miami Beach, Convention Ralli the erection of the Miami Beach Convention Hall.
+Mr. Swartburg stated that approximately 6 to 7 months before the interview an individual who identified himself as Bernard Barker came to his office and stated that he, Barker, had a client who wished to build a convention hall in Venezuela.
+Barker wished to obtain from Swartburg the entire set of plans for the convention hall in Miami Beach, including the structural and engineering plans.
 Swartburg referred Barker to the Engineering Department of Miami Beach.
 Barker replied that he had been to that Department but they would not furnish him with the necessary plans.
 Swartburg advised Barker that he would obtain the plans if Barker would furnish a letter, directed to Swartburg, from Barker's principal in Venezuela.
 He did not hear from Barker again.